What is ketamine?

 What kind of results do people experience?

 Our experience is that ketamine helps interrupt the automatic, default patterns that all of us get stuck traveling, to the detriment of ourselves and others.
 We find people are coming to us with so many different issues, but the common thread is that the ketamine experience helps people realize that they are agents in their own lives with endless opportunities to respond to their circumstances rather than to be carried away by them.
+For example:

 1. A client wanted to decrease drinking so that he was able to go to bars socially with his buddies, but gain more self-control over the amount he drank.
 After three ketamine sessions, he found he was able to go out to the bar and when he looked at the menu, he was able to really ask himself what he wanted and realized that he preferred a non-alcoholic drink.